 Suffolk University, Boston, Massachusetts Ph.D.
 Clinical Psychology Specialization in Clinical Neuropsychology

-Dr. Elizabeth C. Carey is an Associate Professor in the Psychology Department.
+Dr. Elizabeth C. Carey is a Professor in the Psychology Department.
 She received her Ph.D. from Suffolk University in Clinical Psychology with specialization in Neuropsychology.
 Her training has included Boston Medical Center evaluating trauma related and child psychiatric conditions, Boston VA Medical Center conducting poly trauma evaluation on returning veterans, Lemuel Shattuck Hospital working with patients with AID’s Dementia and a forensic population, Beth Israel Medical Center in Behavioral Neurology assessing head trauma , substance use, seizures and cardiovascular issues.
 She worked for eight years in a private neuropsychological practice conducting child and adolescent assessments for learning disabilities.
 She received a Post Doctoral Fellowship at South Country Behavioral Medicine focusing and dementia evaluations in a geriatric population.

 Dr. Carey’s dissertation research focused on “The Neuropsychological Significance of Discrepancies between Verbal and Non-Verbal Problem Solving in non-autistic children”.
 Her current research includes EEG, Executive Function and ADHD in a college population.